πŸ§‘β€πŸŒΎ

 βœ…

-Monthly & Yearly Residents take place in official Holacracy meetings, and hold official holacratic roles within the organization, while Weekly Retreatants are invited to sit in and observe meetings if they like.
+Monthly & Yearly Residents take place in official meetings, and hold official holacratic roles within the organization, while Weekly Retreatants are invited to sit in and observe meetings if they like.
 Only Yearly Residents can hold Core Holacratic Roles including the Lead Link, Rep Link, Facilitator, & Secretary Roles.

 Professional Work